 The OutputType parameter determines the type of conversion that the Xenos transform performs.
-If the input document is AFP, you can set this parameter to HTML, PDF, or XML.
-If the input document is Metacode, you can set this parameter to AFP, HTML, PDF, or XML.
+You must set this parameter to PDF.

-The AllObjects parameter determines how ODWEK will process documents that are stored as large objects in OnDemand.
-If you specify $\theta$ (zero), then ODWEK will retrieve only the first segment of a document.
-If you specify 1 (one), then ODWEK will retrieve all of the segments and convert them before sending the document to the viewer.
-Note: If you enable large object support for very large documents, then your users may experience a significant delay before they can view the document.
+The AllObjects parameter determines how the WEK will process documents that are stored as large objects in OnDemand.
+If you specify 0 (zero), then the WEK will retrieve only the first segment of a document.
+If you specify 1 (one), then the WEK will retrieve all of the segments and convert them before sending the document to the client.
+Note: If you enable large object support for very large documents, then your users may experience a significant delay before they can view the document at the client.

-The WarningLevel parameter determines how ODWEK will handle return codes from the Xenos transform.
+The WarningLevel parameter determines how the WEK will handle return codes from the Xenos transform.
 The Xenos transform sets a return code after each document is converted.
-Use this parameter to specify the maximum return code that ODWEK will consider good and send the converted document to the viewer.
-For example, if you specify 4 (four), then the return code that is set by the Xenos transform must be four or less; otherwise, ODWEK will not send the converted document to the viewer.
+Use this parameter to specify the maximum return code that the WEK will consider good and send the converted document to the client.
+For example, if you specify 4 (four), then the return code that is set by the Xenos transform must be four or less; otherwise, the WEK will not send the converted document to the client.
 The default value is zero.
 If you do not specify this parameter, then the Xenos transform must set a return code of zero.
-Otherwise, ODWEK will not send the converted document to the viewer.
+Otherwise, the WEK will not send the converted document to the client.
 See the Xenos documentation for details about return codes.